Blue-green algae blooms

 “When in doubt, best keep out”

-During a blue-green algae bloom, the water may look like it has spilled green paint on the surface.
+During a blue-green algae bloom, the water may look like it has spilled green paint on the surface, but can also take on other appearances.
 Not all blue-green algae blooms are harmful.
 However, when conditions are right, these blooms can secrete toxins that are harmful to people and pets.
 Harmful algae blooms are most likely to occur during warm weather in shallow, nutrient-rich lakes.
 You and your pets can become sick if you have contact with, inhale airborne water, or swallow water that contains blue-green algal toxins.
 So, it is best to avoid contact with lakes with potential blue-green algae blooms.
 Always remember, when in doubt, best keep out.

 What if I suspect a blue-green algae bloom?

 In general, if you suspect a blue-green algae bloom contact the Minnesota Pollution Control Agency (MPCA) or the Minnesota Department of Health (MDH).